consento-org/consento-org.github.io/blog/2020-04-02-mobile-first.md

 The version v1.0.2 is still a very early preview, but it may inspire you.

 In the meanwhile, we will be working on several improvements.
-You can follow our progress on this blog, using RSS, or in the [keybase chat][keybase-chat].
+You can follow our progress on this blog, using RSS, or in the [discord chat][discord-chat].

 <License author="martin" year="2021" license="CC-BY-NC-SA" />